SciCatProject/frontend/docs/contributors/configurable_actions_technical.md

 - File lists or counts
 - System information, like user authentication token (`#jwt`, `#tokenBearer`) or auto generated uuid and more.

-Inputs/payloads define what are the form fields (for form actions) or the payload send upon click (for xhr and json-download actions).
+Inputs/payloads define the form fields (for form actions) or the payload sent upon click (for XHR and json-download actions).
 Variables can be injected in the inputs and payload including the variable name enclosed in double curly braces `{{ ... }}` syntax.

 ### 4. Enable/Authorization Conditions